oelin/crimson/README.md

 ## Usage

-Crimson allows you to poison any Python module located on the target machine.
-For example, the code below poisons `numpy` so that it outputs `pwned` when imported.
-Note that the module's source code will remain unchanged.
+Crimson allows you to poison any Python module without altering its source code.
+For instance, the code below poisons `numpy` so that it outputs `pwned` when imported.

 ```py
 >>> import crimson